Where hushpuppies were perfected, where Blackbeard and other pirates of the high seas stashed their ill-gotten booty.

 The Gray Man has to be South Carolina’s most famous ghost.
 The spirit of John C. Calhoun himself could not top the Gray Man’s long-enduring history and tragic legend.
 Pawleys Island sits along the coast and is home to small cottages, inns, and one very famous spirit.
 The story is always the same – the Gray Man warns residents to flee the island from an impending hurricane.

 My favorite version of this legend tells a tragic love story.
 A young man returning from a long absence was eager to see his fiancé.
 He rode on horseback from Georgetown, SC to Pawleys Island.
-The young man was so eager to see the beloved young girl that he decided not to follow the road, but take a short cut across the marsh.
-In this untraveled marsh, the young man’s horse fell in quicksand, both horse and rider were killed.
+The young man was so eager to see the beloved young girl that he decided not to follow the road, but to take a shortcut across the marsh.
+In this untraveled marsh, the young man’s horse fell into quicksand, and both horse and rider were killed.
 The young girl was devastated and began to forlornly walk the beach, mourning her lover.
 One windy summer day, she saw a man dressed all in gray approach her and recognized him as her dead fiancé.
 He told her to get off the island immediately because there was a danger.
 Without another word, he vanished.
 The young woman told her parents what she had seen and they fled to the mainland.
 That night the hurricane came ashore destroying nearly every home on the island.
 The home of the young woman was left somehow untouched by the storm as though an unseen force had protected it.